regexman1/Pilot.lua-Luau-LSP/README.md

 ## WOS Wiki documentation & Types for luau LSP.
-Project originally made by arvid.
-Continued by regexman since arvid left WOS.
+Project originally made by arvid. ~Continued by regexman since arvid left WOS.~ As of 6/23/25, this fork has been discontinued due to arvid coming back and continuing to maintain the original wiki.

 Found outdated info?
 Open a issue and I will look into it.
 ## Installation